yanuj09/Dev-Tinder/README.md

 - create Post /signup api to add data to database
 - Push some documents using APIs call , make api call from post
 - Error handling using try catch

+- difference between js object and json
+- add the express.json middleware
+- make your signup API dynamic to receive data from end user.